ELLDER054/gizmo-lang/README.md

 The Gizmo source will then be put in the directory `gizmo-lang`.

 ### Compiling a file
+Example files can be found in the `examples` folder.
 You can tell Gizmo to compile a Gizmo file with the following.
 ```shell
 cd gizmo-lang